lucasvalenteds/poc-rn-i18n/README.md

 # POC: Internationalization (I18N)

-It demonstrate how to define strings in multiple languages and update the UI based on the user preferred language.
+It demonstrates how to use JSON files to define strings in multiple languages and update the UI according to the user preference.

 ## How to run